 Energy prices

 Paradoxically, the shift to green energy, combined with its unstable supply or unresolved storage, has contributed to a large return to coal or gas-fired generation.
-This gas is then missing for production for companies or for heating for households, and all this pushes the prices of gas and electricity to dizzying heights.
+This gas is then not available for companies to produce or for households to heat their homes, and all this is pushing gas and electricity prices through the roof.

 Viac na: https://www.ft.com/content/f37d2a36-4609-4b3e-9795-064b6d459676